 The Individual Course Withdrawal Policy provides students who are unable to complete a course with the option of withdrawing from that course.
 This option should be taken only after other options have been discussed with the instructor and/or the student’s

-A student needing to withdraw from a course after the deadline must process a Request for Exception to Course Scheduling Deadlines through the office of the dean of his or her college.
-Approval of the waiver is contingent upon documentation of catastrophic
+A student needing to withdraw from a course after the deadline must process a request through the office of the dean of his or her college.
+Approval of the late withdrawal is contingent upon documentation of catastrophic

 assess alternatives.
 Students should be aware of the potential impact of course withdrawal on activities that require full-time status, such as financial aid eligibility (percent of completion and eligibility to move to the next class level), athletic

 Instructions for processing an individual course withdrawal are as follows:

 How to Cancel an Upcoming Semester